 A view of the harbour from a different angle.
 This time the Pavilion Hotel is on the left, you can just make out the clock tower which was part of it.

-I have this one enlarged on the wall of my office.
+I used to have this one enlarged on the wall of my office before I retired.
 We have a good view of the London & Paris Hotel, as well as the side of the Royal Pavilion

 Here we have two modern photographs sent to me by Colin Ballard.
 You can see a couple of men in the process of launching their pleasure craft